 Emotions and relationships

-Students receive information about sexually transmitted infections including HIV and AIDS and the importance of practising safe sex.
-Students also receive information about contraception and its importance in guarding against unwanted pregnancy and sexually transmitted infections.
+Learners receive information about sexually transmitted infections including HIV and AIDS and the importance of practising safe sex. learners also receive information about contraception and its importance in guarding against unwanted pregnancy and sexually transmitted infections.
 The programme covers the legal implications of sexual behaviour.